FaisalSuwayyid/CAKL/README.md

   - Stacks the features into a single feature matrix.
   - Computes the distance matrix from the generated features.
   - Constructs the tree, visualizes it as a dendrogram, and saves a Newick version.
   - This example reproduces the tree construction used in the paper, and uses dendrogram visualization.

+The featurization of the NCBI datasets was performed on the HPCC, where tasks were subdivided into smaller units.
+The complete process required approximately five days to finish.

 ## Repository File Description